-The ideal candidate for this fellowship is someone like Julian Simon: an esteemed scholar with a focus on policy-relevant empirical work and an imaginative research agenda that emphasizes natural resources, environmental issues, and human ingenuity.
+The ideal candidate for this fellowship is someone like Julian Simon: an esteemed scholar with a focus on policy-relevant empirical work and an imaginative research agenda or project that emphasizes natural resources, environmental issues, and human ingenuity.
 In the vein of Julian Simon, candidates should have a talent for communicating the important policy implications of their work to the public, thereby further extending the impact of the research.

 The Julian Simon Fellowship will provide you with a chance to network with leaders in diverse fields of study related to free market environmentalism.
 The congenial atmosphere is appealing to those who are careful thinkers, have an ability to communicate with non-technical audiences, and have a strong passion for conservation.
 PERC provides a stimulating work environment in a locale of unparalleled natural beauty.

 Julian Simon Fellows will receive an honorarium plus office space, office support, and a stimulating work environment.
 Fellows will be responsible for their accommodations in Bozeman.

 - Topic: Each Julian Simon Fellow is expected to spend their residency developing a paper of publishable quality that has significant policy implications.
 The project must focus on natural resources and environmental issues, including the study of property rights and/or innovation.
-PERC is especially interested in projects that address our current initiatives.
+PERC is especially interested in projects that address our five year vision.

 - Residency: Fellows are in residence during the summer months for an appropriate length of stay, depending on the nature of the project.